klassijs/klassi-js/README.md

 As for properties that should be set to a specific option, please bear in mind the following considerations:

-* **build**: should be set to *"OAF Mobile"* so test executions for native mobile apps can be filtered easily from web app tests.
+* **build**: should be set to *"klassijs Mobile"* so test executions for native mobile apps can be filtered easily from web app tests.
 * **browserName**: should be left empty so Lambdatest doesn't interpret that the intention is to test a web application.
 * **networkThrottling**: should be kept as *"Regular 4G"*, during development it was detected that element selection is flaky if the emulators do not keep a steady connection, achieved through this throttling option.